How To Clean A Garbage Disposal with Ice.

 This dirty water is what’s causing the nasty smell… Gross!

 You are getting rid of all that dirt inside the disposal and sharpening the blades at the same time.
-The ice will act as a sharpener for the garbage disposal’s blades as well.
+The ice will act as a sharpener for the garbage disposal’s blades.

 IS YOUR GARBAGE DISPOSAL NOT WORKING?